 After the Election 2020 results in November, Americans have been curious to know more about Jill Biden, Joe Biden’s wife and the first full-time teacher to be the First Lady.

-Joe Biden was elected as the 46th President of the United States on Saturday, November 7, 2020, after his win in swing states, such as Pennsylvania, Nevada and Arizona.
-Biden’s running mate, Senator Kamala Harris of California, was elected as the 49th Vice President of the United States.
+Joe Biden was elected as the 46th President of the United States on November 7, 2020, after his win in swing states, such as Pennsylvania, Nevada and Arizona.
+Biden’s running mate, former Senator Kamala Harris of California, was elected as the 49th Vice President of the United States.
 She is also the first woman to hold the title.
+Biden and Harris will take the oath of office as the next POTUS and VPOTUs on Inauguration Day on January 20, 2021.
 Along with a new President and Vice President, the nation also has a new First Lady in Joe Biden’s wife, Jill Biden.
 Find out what we know about her ahead.

 Who is Jill Biden?

 Jill Tracy Jacobs Biden was born on June 3, 1951, in Hammonton, New Jersey, making her 69 at the time Joe won the 2020 Presidential Election.
 Though she was born in New Jersey, Jill was raised, for the most part, in Pennsylvania.
 She lived in Hatboro, Pennsylvania with her four younger sisters—Jan, Bonny, Kelly and Kim—when she was younger but spent most of her childhood in Willow Grove, Pennsylvania, a suburb of Philadelphia, the city many experts credit for helping Biden win Pennsylvania.
 Her father, Donald Carl Jacobs, was a bank teller and U.S. Navy signal man, while her mother, Bonny Jean Jacobs, was a homemaker.